created by conor crickmore

 Easy, quick, and perfectly straight plantings every time.
 This ensures even growth and fast cultivation.

-The gridder is a rolling dibbler used to lay out or "dibble" your plantings.
+The gridder is a rolling dibbler used to lay out or create a grid for your plantings.
 It is also used to make straight lines before direct seeding or using a paperpot transplanter.

 Even and straight plantings are more productive and easier to cultivate.

 To figure out standard plant spacing, you need only divide the bed by the number of rows.
-The calculation is 30” bed /2 rows = 15” .
-Thus a 2x2 spool spaces plantings 15” apart in the bed which is the correct and only even spacing for 2 rows on a 30” bed.
-Thus a 2x2 spool is 15" wide.
+So for 2 rows, the calculation is 30” bed /2 rows = 15”.
+Thus a 2 row spool spaces plantings 15” apart in the bed.
 Obviously in-row spacing and row spacing are identical for even plantings.

 You can now figure out any spacing, but doing the calculation is completely unnecessary as the Gridder will perfectly space your plantings.